SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/docker-ulm.md

 ---
-id: ulm
+id: docker-ulm
 title: Docker ULM
 sidebar_label: Docker ULM
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Sumo Logic App for Docker ULM is a unified logs and metrics app that allows you to monitor your Docker deployment.
 The preconfigured dashboards present information about container state and resource usage, including CPU, memory, block I/O, and network.
 This app has been tested with Docker v8.03.1-ce and Docker API v1.37.

-Log and metric types
+## Log and Metric Types

 Sumo’s Docker Logs source and Docker Stats source use the Docker Engine API to gather the following data from Docker: